mintuchel/lazy-rabbit/README.md

 To address this, lazy-rabbit introduces lightweight wrapper functions around common amqplib publishing and subscribing patterns.
 With these wrappers, you can send and receive messages more easily by simply providing configuration objects along with routing information (such as routingKey, bindingKey, etc.).
 The internal logic takes care of interpreting and applying these settings appropriately.

 In addition, a base worker class is included.
-The Worker comes with an internal handlerMap and message dispatcher, allowing you to register callback functions for specific routingKeys.
+The Worker comes with an internal handlerMap and message dispatcher, allowing you to register callback functions for specific routing keys.
 When a message arrives, the appropriate handler is automatically invoked based on the routing key.

 ## Features